atubak400/AWS-Best-Practices-Projects/README.md

 # AWS-Best-Practices-Projects
 Welcome to the AWS Best Practices Hands-On Labs repository!
 This repository serves as a comprehensive collection of hands-on labs and practical exercises designed to showcase AWS best practices.

-# AWS Best Practices

-Welcome to the AWS Best Practices Hands-On Labs repository!
-This collection of practical exercises and demonstrations serves as a comprehensive showcase of best practices for AWS (Amazon Web Services).
 Whether you're an aspiring cloud engineer, a seasoned AWS professional, or a prospective employer or client looking for real-world AWS expertise, this repository is your go-to resource.

 ## Labs Included